roshinigupta27/Simple-To-do-list/README.md

 # Simple-To-do-list
-Simple To List using HTML CSS and JS
+Simple To-Do List using HTML CSS and JS